Office of Student Life

 In-Person Quizzes/Exams

 If your exams are designed to be administered in-person, you should schedule with SLDS to receive your exam accommodations.
 If your instructor is willing to proctor the exam with accommodations themselves, that is also an alternative option.
-As a result of SLDS operational changes, you can schedule exams on the class exam day or up to two business days after, based on the date specified in the Alternative Testing Agreement.
+As a result of SLDS operational changes, you can schedule exams on the class exam day or up to two business days after, based on the date specified in the Course Instruction Template.

 • Week 1-2: M-F 8:00 am - 5:00 pm